 11. Principal Name and Signature

-A person must sign the bond when a principal signature is prompted.
-If the bond is in an individual’s name, the principal must provide his or her signature, matching his or her legal printed name.
-In the case that the principal is a company, an authorized representative will sign the bond where indicated.
+The principal purchasing the bond must sign the bond where prompted.
+If the bond is in an individual’s name, you must sign, matching the legal printed name.
+If the principal is a company, an authorized representative will sign the bond where indicated.

 12. Surety Signature

 An attorney-in-fact for the surety company must sign the bond form.
-The company name should appear alongside the signature.
+The company name should appear next to the signature.
 Oftentimes, the bond will come with a power of attorney, which grants the individual authority to sign on behalf of the surety company.

 13. Bond Form Number

 The bond form number indicates the specific type of obligation the bond fulfills.
-An obligee can reference this bond number to determine exactly what license or registration this bond is for and the specific terms that apply to each type of bond.
-If you are unsure what bond form is needed for your requirement, contact one of our specialists at 1 (800) 308-4358.
-If you have questions about your bond, it is always handy to have the bond number and bond form number on hand when calling in to expedite service.
+An obligee can reference this bond number to determine exactly what license or registration the bond is for and the specific terms that apply to it.

-NOTE: Surety bond forms may vary according to specific obligee requirements or which surety company the bond is issued by.
+Surety bond forms may vary according to specific obligee's requirements or which surety company the bond is issued by.
 The various components of the bond document may be phrased differently or placed in different locations.